MrMazagngy/Encoder_Decoder-Model/README.md

 # Encoder_Decoder-Model
-An implementation of the Encoder-Decoder Model to predict stock pricez
+An implementation of the Encoder-Decoder Model to predict stock prices